pabloj2001/StAugustineCHSAndroidApp/README.md

 # StAugustineCHSAndroidApp
-The Repository for the St. Augustine CHS Android Version of the App
+The Repository for the St. Augustine CHS Android Version of the App.

 # Structure
 The real folder structure is not like the one here on GitHub.
 Once downloaded, the files in this repository should be arranged like so before working with them: